Tarasun

-Tarasun (also known as Arhi) is an alcoholic beverage drunk by the Buryat people of Siberia.
+Tarasun (also known as Arhi) is an alcoholic beverage drunk by the Mongol Buryats of Siberia.
 Apart from being the national drink of Buryatia, it is also used by the Buryats in their religious ceremonies.
 The Buryat and his tarasun have been compared to a Scotsman and his whisky.

 Constituents

 Tarasun is a "highly alcoholic colourless liquid" prepared by distillation and fermentation of a mare's milk.
 It is described as a form of "milk whisky".